mariellefoster/plots_and_projects/README.md

 ## Automata game
 - Writes rules for a "secret" automata, which is played through a window
 - You have a parallel window where you have to guess/code what the rules are, and then run your model to see how you did

+## A Markov chain mashup...
+- ...between Russian novels and The National Equirer